-- Our continuing work is focused on root causes in each RCB topic area (not just limited to EHR system functionality and usability issues - although that is important) - What is the problem and its source? - Why did it happen? - What will be done to prevent it from happening (now and in the future)? - Who (stakeholder(s)) might best address burden? - We have developed a White Paper: "Reducing Clinician Burden by Improving Electronic Health Record Usability and Support for Clinical Workflow", led by David Schlossman MD - We are seeking success stories specifically addressing burden reduction and burnout - We anticipate that our analysis will influence future objectives of HL7, ISO TC215 and other standards development efforts - Our goal is not to boil the ocean, but rather to understand the substance, extent and impact of the burden, to recognize root causes and to identify success stories.
+- Our continuing work is focused on root causes in each RCB topic area (not just limited to EHR system functionality and usability issues - although that is important) - What is the problem and its source? - Why did it happen? - What will be done to prevent it from happening (now and in the future)? - Who (stakeholder(s)) might best address burden? - We have developed a White Paper: "Reducing Clinician Burden by Improving Electronic Health Record Usability and Support for Clinical Workflow", led by David Schlossman MD - We are seeking success stories specifically addressing burden reduction and burnout - We have completed a ballot of the HL7 International Community seeking input, insight and guidance on workable strategies for reducing clinician burden - We anticipate that our analysis will influence future objectives of HL7, ISO TC215 and other standards development efforts - Our goal is not to boil the ocean, but rather to understand the substance, extent and impact of the burden, to recognize root causes and to identify success stories.